hoshiyomiX/unshell/README.md

 ![unshell_hero](./unshell-banner.png)
-# Unshell
+# Unshell / unssc
 > The Script Kiddies Nightmare

-Effortlessly deobfuscate shell scripts back into source code even with heavenly and multi-layered obfuscation. unshell will search for patterns on shell script, determine and deobfuscate accordingly.
+Effortlessly deobfuscate shell scripts back into source code even with heavenly and multi-layered obfuscation.
+This tool will search for patterns in shell scripts, determine the obfuscation method, and deobfuscate accordingly.

 ## ⚠️ Testing Branch
 This is the **testing branch** with experimental improvements for SSC deobfuscation.
 For stable version, use the [main branch](https://github.com/Rem01Gaming/unshell).

+**🔴 Important:** The binary is now named **`unssc`** (instead of `unshell`) to avoid conflicts with existing Termux packages.

 ## What's New in Testing
 - **🔧 Improved SSC Deobfuscation**: Replaced unreliable fd/3 reading with robust strace-based syscall interception
 - **⚡ Better Reliability**: Works with SSC binaries compiled with recent versions (Dec 2024 - Jan 2025)
 - **🛡️ Enhanced Protection Bypass**: Handles segmented decryption (-S flag) and random keys (-r flag)
 - **📊 Smarter Detection**: Validates captured scripts and provides better error messages
+- **🔄 Renamed Binary**: Now called `unssc` to prevent Termux package conflicts

 ## Features
 - Zero configuration: There's no need for any configuration
 - Penetrate: Multi-layered obfuscation is not a problem
-- Easy to use: just `unshell -f encrypted1 encrypted2` in cmd
+- Easy to use: just `unssc -f encrypted1 encrypted2` in cmd
 - Fast detection: Pattern-based obfuscation identification

 ## Supported obfuscation method